INGROWN TOENAILS

 Oral antibiotics.
 If an infection is present, an oral antibiotic may be prescribed on referral to your doctor.

-- Ingrown Toenail Removal Surgery
+- Ingrown Toenail Removal (Minor Surgery)

 Myth Busting – Ingrown Toenails